-2.2.3 Tutorials
+2.2.2 Tutorials

-- Purpose Review and discuss concepts from lecture, to take up problems, and to participate in in-tutorial exercises. - Details I Starting the second full week of classes (September 18), each student will attend an almost-weekly one-hour tutorial.
-(Tutorial weeks are listed in Section 3.) - Details II In order to receive credit for tutorial participation, you must have already completed MobLab registration and must come to your tutorial session with an internet-connected device capable of MobLab access. - Sign up I You will be able to enrol in a tutorial starting on September 11 at 8:00 PM using the tutorial sign up link in the "tutorial" section of the Portal.
-Follow the link to sign up for any available (not already full) tutorial. - Sign up II Spots in a particular tutorial are allocated on a first-come-first-serve basis.
+- Purpose Review and discuss concepts from lecture, to take up problems, and to participate in in-tutorial exercises. - Details I Starting the second full week of classes (January 15), each student will attend an almostweekly one-hour tutorial.
+(Tutorial weeks are listed in Section 3.) - Details II In order to receive credit for tutorial participation, you must have already completed MobLab registration and must come to your tutorial session with an internet-connected device capable of MobLab access. - Sign up I You will be able to enrol in a tutorial starting on January 8 at 8:00 PM using the tutorial sign up link in the "tutorial" section of the Portal.
+Follow the link to sign up for any available (not already full) tutorial.

+- Sign up II Spots in a particular tutorial are allocated on a first-come-first-serve basis.
 You can switch from your current tutorial to another tutorial by using the same tutorial sign up link on the Portal. - Marks I There are 10 regular tutorial weeks.
-After dropping your lowest tutorial, tutorial participation as captured by MobLab will comprise 4% of your final marks. - Marks II You earn bonus marks equal to $\frac{1}{4}\%$ of your final grade by completing a very brief MobLab survey by 10:30AM on Tuesday September 19.
+After dropping your lowest tutorial, tutorial participation as captured by MobLab and in-tutorial writing assignments will comprise 4% of your final marks. - Marks II You earn bonus marks equal to $\frac{1}{4}\%$ of your final grade by completing a very brief MobLab survey by 10:30AM on Tuesday, January 16.